If you are currently a Kencrest Employee, please select this option.

 BROWSE JOBS & APPLY NOW USING BUTTONS ABOVE

 We are hiring and welcome your application!
 Please note that some organizations block access to our job listings.
 Home or public computers such as those at libraries or internet cafes do not block access.
-For other difficulties you may have in applying please contact Kelsey Magaskie, 610-825-9360, x1041 during business hours M-F 8:30 – 4:30pm.
+For other difficulties you may have in applying please contact our Technical Help Desk at 610-825-9360, x5005 and leave a message.
+Your call will be returned as soon as possible.

 Please take a few moments to read about KenCrest's staff and the incredible things they do behind the scenes every day.